-After completion, the Commissioning Engineer typically prepares and submits a commissioning report including as-built drawings, cause/effect logic, and updated system database of all information developed, changed or modified during the full commissioning process.
+After completion, the Commissioning Engineer typically prepares and submits a commissioning report including as-built drawings.
+The cause/effect logic, and an updated system database of all information developed, changed, or modified during the full commissioning process.

 Operations, Maintenance, and Training

-This means that detector faceplate status LED’s should be routinely visually inspected as a check for normal or trouble status, along with confirmation that no foreign material or obstructions are present that will block the operation of any detector, and that alignment angles appear normal.
-If there are any protection accessories installed, these should also be inspected to ensure they are working properly.
+This means that detector faceplate status LEDs should be routinely visually inspected as a check for normal or trouble status.
+Along with confirmation that no foreign material or obstructions are present that will block the operation of any detector, and that alignment angles appear normal.
+Also, if there are any protection accessories installed, these should be inspected to ensure they are working properly.

 - where to find the system logbook, instruction manuals, and electrical schematics